-In most cases, banks assess finance charges on balance transfers at a similar APR to cash advances.
+In most cases, banks assess finance charges on balance transfer credit cards at a similar APR to cash advances.
 However, the balance transfer deal has become a popular method to lure customers from competing banks.
-Understand the differences between popular credit card balance transfer offers to learn whether you'll save cash or blow out your wallet when shuffling debt between accounts.
+Understand the differences between popular balance transfer credit card offers to learn whether you'll save cash or blow out your wallet when shuffling debt between accounts.

 The terms and conditions for your credit card state how much you'll pay in interest on your balance transfers.
 Popular balance transfer promotions include:

 - Low introductory rate teaser deals.
 The most common balance transfer offers charge a much lower interest rate than usual for a fixed period of time, usually between 6 and 18 months.
 You'll often find deals like these from Chase, Citi, and other mainstream lenders.